-Adjusted diluted EPS (a non-GAAP financial measure) is defined as reported diluted EPS, excluding purchase accounting adjustments, acquisition-related costs and certain significant items.
-Pages 42 to 45 of our 2022 Annual Report on Form 10-K, filed with the SEC on February 14, 2023, contain a reconciliation of this non-GAAP financial measure to reported results under GAAP for 2022..
+&lt;sup>3 Adjusted diluted EPS (a non-GAAP financial measure) is defined as reported diluted EPS, excluding purchase accounting adjustments, acquisition-related costs and certain significant items.
+Pages 43 to 44 of our 2023 Annual Report on Form 10-K, filed with the SEC on February 13, 2024, contain a reconciliation of this non-GAAP financial measure to reported results under GAAP for 2023.

-Free cash flow is defined as (i) net cash provided by operations (\$1,912 million in 2022), minus (ii) capital expenditures (\$586 million in 2022).
-Both net cash provided by operations and capital expenditures are GAAP financial measures and can be found in "Consolidated Statements of Cash Flows" on page 60 of our 2022 Annual Report on Form 10-K, filed with the SEC on February 14, 2023.
+&lt;sup>4 Free cash flow is defined as (i) net cash provided by operations (\$2,353 million in 2023), minus (ii) capital expenditures (\$732 million in 2023).
+Both net cash provided by operations and capital expenditures are GAAP financial measures and can be found in "Consolidated Statements of Cash Flows" on page 61 of our 2023 Annual Report on Form 10-K, filed with the SEC on February 13, 2024.